 Finally, if you have any doubts about the safety of nonstick cookware--any doubts at all!--but you really want a nonstick pan, consider going with cast iron or carbon steel.
 When well-seasoned, they are almost as good, and have none of the safety concerns of nonstick.
 For more info, check out our article The Best Cast Iron Skillet: How Much Should You Spend?

 People love nonstick cookware because of its easy upkeep.
 However, both kinds of nonstick coating--PTFE/Teflon and ceramic--tend to have short life spans, losing their nonstick properties disappointingly fast.
 More importantly, both have potential health hazards associated with them.
 PTFE emits toxic fumes starting around 490F, and ceramic is made by a process that uses titanium nanoparticles, which have been associated with cancer.
-The research on this is incomplete, but the potential for danger is certainly a possibility.
+The research on nanoparticles is lacking, but the potential for danger is certainly a possibility.

 Nonstick cookware is also a landfill issue, partly because most recycling centers aren't equipped to handle it (though some are, and there are always ways to recycle it if you try hard enough), and partly because of the short life span: do you really want cookware you'll probably have to replace every few years?
 Cookware that will likely end up in a landfill?